matteo-dunnhofer/matteo-dunnhofer.github.io/_pages/about.md

 I come from Tarvisio, a small town located in the Italian Alps.
 I received the BSc and MSc in Computer Science and the PhD in Industrial and Information Engineering from the <a href="http://www.uniud.it">University of Udine</a> in 2016, 2018, and 2022 respectively.
 I have been a visiting student at the <a href="https://www.roboticvision.org">Australian Centre for Robotic Vision</a> of the <a href="https://www.qut.edu.au">Queensland University of Technology</a> (Brisbane, Australia).
 More recently, I spent time as a visiting researcher at the <a href="https://www.mit.edu">Massachusetts Institute of Technology</a> (Cambridge, USA), and at the <a href="https://uah.es/en/">University of Alcalà</a> (Madrid, Spain).

-My research interests revolve around <strong style="font-weight: 500">deep learning</strong> for <strong style="font-weight: 500">computer vision</strong>, in particular I like to develop <strong style="font-weight: 500">visual object tracking</strong> algorithms.
+My research interests revolve around <bold style="font-weight: 500">deep learning</bold> for <strong style="font-weight: 500">computer vision</strong>, in particular I like to develop <strong style="font-weight: 500">visual object tracking</strong> algorithms.